zErichGut/oalg-main/oalg-base/README.md

-Basic definition of algebraic structures, viewing thru the lens of categories.
+Basic definition of algebraic structures, viewing through the lens of categories.

 - Limits serve as a backbone for solving algebraic problems, e. g. finding all solutions of the equation a * x == 0 is given by the kernel of a.